Healthcare Factoring vs. Medical Accounts Receivables Factoring

-On the other hand, medical receivables financing includes a third-party payer (i.e. Medicaid, Medicare or private insurance company) within the medical invoicing process.
-PRN Funding works with Factor Finders, LLC, a leading factoring broker that pairs healthcare companies with factors that specialize in funding medical deals.
+On the other hand, medical factoring includes a third-party payer (i.e. Medicaid, Medicare or private insurance company) within the medical invoicing process.
+PRN Funding works with Factor Finders, LLC, a leading factoring broker that pairs healthcare businesses with medical factoring companies that specialize in funding medical deals.
 By factoring medical receivables, the medical provider is the one who benefits.

 - A medical provider submits bills to a third-party payer (i.e. Medicaid/Medicare, HMOs, private insurances, personal injury lien settlements, or worker’s compensation insurances, etc.) for the medical services performed.